-Now if you think on going plane spotting from the aerial walkway or watch Mount Rainier, you are out of luck.
+Now if you think of going plane spotting from the aerial walkway or watching Mount Rainier, you are out of luck.
 This walkway is only open to international arriving passengers from the South Satellite Building.
 To actually get up there, you will have to arrive on an international flight which has to clear customs and immigration here in Seattle.
-So you will be out of luck if you fly just up to Vancouver, B.C. and back, as you will clear customs and immigration already in Vancouver.
+So you will be out of luck if you fly just up to Vancouver B.C., and back, as you will clear customs and immigration already in Vancouver.

 I will look for a convenient international connection, which would allow me to get onto the aerial walkway with time to spare for photos.
 Many flights arrive at night and you want to rush to customs and immigration to not get stuck in a long line of passengers waiting for passport control.

-Grand Opening of the aerial walkway and the International Arrivals Facility is expected to be later on this year.
+The grand opening of the aerial walkway and the International Arrivals Facility is expected to be later this year.

-Below some additional pictures from the airport while photographing the construction process.
+Below are some additional pictures from the airport while photographing the construction process.
 A very unique view.